-Crude Oil, Its Prices, Trends, and Impact on the Economy and You
+Crude Oil, Its Types, Uses, and Impact

 How It Affects Everything You Buy